Soccer-Super League shelved as more clubs withdraw - Up News Info

 Article content

+“I remain convinced of the beauty of that project,” he told Reuters.

+Juventus itself conceded there were limited chances of the project being completed in its original form.

-The Italian club said in a statement that it was aware certain clubs intended to leave but they had yet to complete the necessary procedures under the Super League agreement.
+The Italian club said in a statement that clubs that intended to leave had yet to complete the necessary procedures under the Super League agreement.

+Agnelli quit on Sunday as chairman of the European Club Association (ECA), which represents over 200 clubs.
+The ECA said Paris St Germain president Nasser Al-Khelaifi would replace him, adding that recent events were a reminder that “owners are merely custodians of their clubs.”

 ‘RIGHT RESULT’